xanagit/xanagit/README.md

 ---

 I am passionate about bringing projects to life from idea to production.
-Comitment, responsibility, code quality, maintanability and user experience matter to me.
+Commitment, responsibility, code quality, maintainability and user experience matter to me.

 During my 12 years’ french and international experience, I designed, implemented and adapted technically sophisticated information systems covering a variety of environments with a large amount of programs and technologies.
 With track of project management, I demonstrated excellent interpersonal and motivational abilities to develop collaborative relationships among strong-performing teams.
 Exceptional problem solver I am able to quickly master a new skill, technology, or role.

 I am happiest when I am able to create, learn, help/mentor, explore and propose new ideas on projects.
-Currently working as technical leader at U IRIS (IT department of
-[![Magasins U IT Department](res/u-commercants-autrement.png)](https://www.magasins-u.com/accueil))
+Currently, working as technical leader at U IRIS (IT department of [![Magasins U IT Department](res/u-commercants-autrement.png)](https://www.magasins-u.com/accueil))

 ---